cbenard/Radarr-Sonarr-Lidarr-Plex-PathMigrator/README.md

 ## Running the Script

-Run the script with Python:
+Run the script from a directory containing `.db files` with Python:

 ```
-python path_updater.py
+python3 path_updater.py
 ```

 As the script runs, it will print out old paths and their corresponding new paths.
 If a new path is not the same as the old path, it will update the old path to the new path in the database and print the new path.